 Zoom AI companion providing a summary of a text message thread.

-Summarize text messages with the Zoom AI companion.
-(Source: Zoom)
+Summarize conversations with the Zoom AI companion.
+(Source: Zoom Phone)

 • AI Companion: Zoom enhances your calls with automated transcripts and summaries, voicemail prioritization, workflow optimization, and more.

-• Unlimited international calling: Although it doesn’t come standard, you can upgrade to unmetered calling to more than 15 countries for a nominal fee.
+• Unlimited international calling: Although it’s not included, you can upgrade to unmetered calling to more than 15 countries for a nominal fee.

 • Multi-device support: Use multiple devices and/or apps to both make and receive calls.